-The switch on the righthand side changes the fan speed.
+The switch with the fan symbol changes the fan speed.
 To increase the fan speed, push the switch upward toward HI.
 To decrease the fan speed, push the switch downward toward LO.

 The upper knob changes the air temperature.
-Turn the knob right (clockwise) for warmer air.
-Turn the knob left (counterclockwise) for cooler air.
+Turn the knob clockwise for warmer air.
+Turn the knob counterclockwise for cooler air.
+The lower knob selects the heater or air conditioning function and determines which outlets the air will flow through (instrument panel, defroster, heater, etc.).

-The lower knob changes the heater function and determines which outlets the air will flow through (instrument panel, defroster, heater, etc.).
-OFF: This setting turns off all heating functions.
+OFF - This setting turns off all heating functions.
 Some outside air will still come out of the heater outlet whenever the vehicle is moving forward.

-MAX A/C: Air inside your vehicle is recirculated to maximize your air conditioner's performance and your vehicle's fuel economy.
-This setting cools the air the fastest and should be used to keep "unwanted odors" from entering vehicle..
+MAX A/C - Air inside your vehicle is recirculated to maximize your air conditioner's performance and your vehicle's fuel economy.
+This setting cools the air the fastest and should be used to keep "unwanted odors" and/or dust from entering the vehicle.

-NORM A/C: This setting cools outside air and directs it through the instrument panel vents.
+NORM A/C - This setting cools outside air and directs it through the instrument panel vents.
 This setting is useful for normal cooling on hot days.

-BI-LEV A/C: Outside air is delivered through the heater floor vents and the instrument panel vents.
+BI-LEV A/C - Air is delivered through the heater floor vents as well as the instrument panel vents.
 This setting is useful in cool weather with bright sunlight.

-VENT: Airflow is through the instrument panel vents.
+VENT - Airflow is through the instrument panel vents.
 Set the upper knob to the temperature desired.
 This setting is useful for mild outside temperatures, when little heating or cooling is desired.
+The air conditioner does not run.

-HEAT: Heated air comes out through the heater floor vents and windshield defroster vents.
+HEAT - Heated air comes out through the heater floor vents and windshield defroster vents.
 This setting is useful for cold weather.

-BLEND: Airflow is divided equally between the heater floor vent and the windshield defroster vents.
+BLEND - Airflow is divided equally between the heater floor vent and the windshield defroster vents.
 This setting is useful in cool weather when you have fog or ice on the windshield or side windows.

-DEF: This setting directs most air through the windshield defroster vents and some through the heater vents.
+DEF - This setting directs most air through the windshield defroster vents and some through the heater vents.
 This setting is useful when you have fog or ice on the windshield.

-Engine Coolant Heater (Engine Block Heater)
+Engine Coolant Heater (Option)